 - Q&A on the Achilles Tendon Rupture Recovery Process: Answers to questions on their recovery.
 Submit your questions here.
 If I can answer them myself I will.
 If not, I will direct them to somebody who can!

-- Strengthening exercises for a week Achilles tendon and calf muscle
+- Strengthening exercises for a weak Achilles tendon and calf muscle

 I hope this helps!